Scrapinold/scrapinold.github.io/README.md

 ## Template

 This site also demonstrates a pure-Jekyll webcomic template that is compatible with Github pages!

-* Responsive design automatically scales for mobile devices
-* Mobile-compatible alt-text visualization
-* Fixed-position navigation bar for easy binge reading
-* Random comic function
+Features include hover text, issue notes, and navigation.

 ## License
-The theme and template are licensed under the The MIT License (MIT), so go ahead and fork the site to make your own webcomics!
+The theme and template are licensed under the The MIT License (MIT)

 The comics themselves are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)